rafaelrocha007/restinga/README.md

 # restinga
-Simple PHP Rest that will read your database metadata and create RESTFul api endpoints.
+Simple PHP Restful micro-framework that will read your database metadata and create RESTFul api endpoints.